sonnyit/java/_posts/2016-06-13-jb-exceptions.md

 * DataAccessException
 * ClassNotFoundException
 * InvocationTargetException
+* IllegalAccessException
+* NoSuchFieldException
+* EOFException etc.

 ### Unchecked exceptions [&#10548;](#tables)

 Unchecked exceptions are not checked at compile time.
 It means if your program is throwing an unchecked exception and even if you didn’t handle/declare that exception, the program won’t give a compilation error.
 Most of the times these exception occurs due to the bad data provided by user during the user-program interaction.
 It is up to the programmer to judge the conditions in advance, that can cause such exceptions and handle them appropriately.
 All Unchecked exceptions are direct sub classes of **RuntimeException** class.

+Runtime Exceptions are also known as Unchecked Exceptions as the compiler do not check whether the programmer has handled them or not but it’s the duty of the programmer to handle these exceptions and provide a safe exit.

+These exceptions need not be included in any method’s throws list because compiler does not check to see if a method handles or throws these exceptions.

 Here are the few most frequently seen unchecked exceptions –